loutr/archsys-shell/README.md

 without being too general like `[^\ ]*`, which leads to ill-formed commands like `cmd1; cmd2` into `cmd1;`, `cmd2` (and not `cmd1`, `SEQ`, `cmd2` as it should be).
 Because flex always try to match the longest string, the definition of a word must exclude `(`, `|`, etc.

+## Usage

+The shell asks successively for commands to be executed.
+The prompt of next command displays a smiley that reflects the exit status of the previous one.
+The user may chain commands just like with `sh`:
+`cmd1; cmd2`, `cmd1 | cmd2`, `cmd1 && cmd2`, etc.

+The test folder (you may display it with `tree` to better see what is inside) can be used in order to experiment with the wildcard and the `cd` built-in.

 ## Dependencies and installation